howdyai/botkit/readme.md

 ## Botkit Studio

+[Botkit Studio](https://studio.botkit.ai) is a hosted development environment for bots from the same team that built Botkit.
-Based on feedback from the Botkit developer community, as well as experience running our flagship Botkit-powered bot, [Howdy](http://howdy.ai)
+Based on feedback from the developer community, as well as experience running our flagship Botkit-powered bot, [Howdy](http://howdy.ai), the tools in Botkit Studio allow bot designers and developers to manage many aspects of bot behavior without writing additional code.

+[Start building your bot with Botkit Studio](readme-studio.md) and you'll start from day one with extra tools and features that help you create and manage a successful bot application.
+It is also possible to add Studio features to your existing Botkit application.
+[With a few lines of code](readme-studio.md#adding-studio-features-to-an-existing-bot), you can add access new features and APIs.

+Botkit Studio is built on top of Botkit, so everything that works with Botkit continues to just work.
+All of the available plugins and middleware are compatible!

 ## Getting Started

 There are two ways to start a Botkit project:

-[Install Botkit directly from NPM or Github](#install-botkit-from-npm-or-github) and build a new app from scratch, or use one of the [included examples](#included-examples) as a starting point.
+1) [Install Botkit directly from NPM or Github](#install-botkit-from-npm-or-github) and build a new app from scratch, or use one of the [included examples](#included-examples) as a starting point.

-[Install the Botkit Studio Starter Kit](https://github.com/howdyai/botkit-studio-starter) and build on top of an already fully functioning bot that comes pre-configured with popular middleware plug-ins and components.
+2) [Install the Botkit Studio Starter Kit](https://github.com/howdyai/botkit-studio-starter) and build on top of an already fully functioning bot that comes pre-configured with popular middleware plug-ins and components.

 After you've installed Botkit using one of these methods, the first thing you'll need to do is register your bot with a messaging platform, and get a few configuration options set.
 This will allow your bot to connect, send and receive messages.